Mang Inasal Boracay: Affordable Filipino Grilled Chicken Near White Beach

-As stunning as the beachfront views of Boracay are, let’s be honest—scenery can’t fill your belly (only food really can).
+As stunning as the beachfront views of Boracay are, let’s be honest—beautiful scenery alone won’t satisfy your appetite.
+Food will.

-So now that we’ve explored the iconic Station 1 and Station 2 along Boracay’s famous White Beach, it’s time to dig into something equally important—where to eat in Boracay!
+Now that we’ve explored the iconic Station 1 and Station 2 along Boracay’s famous White Beach, it’s time to focus on something just as important: where to eat in Boracay.
+If you’re craving authentic local eats, this beloved Filipino chain is a great place to start.

 Explore more travel stories and videos from Boracay’s White Beach: